logo

 Christopher Stephens

-Here's a short footage of a rifleman in Tiritiri Matangi Island.
-It's a wildlife sanctuary located on North Island.
+Here's a Short Footage of a Rifleman on Tiritiri Matangi Island.
+It's a Wildlife Sanctuary Located on North Island.

-The common call that both sexes produce is a high-pitched, repetitive zipt.
+The common call produced by both sexes is a high-pitched, repetitive 'zipt.'
 Riflemen also make frequent contact calls when foraging.

-Calls are generated at a high frequency.
-In other words, they produce sounds that generally can't be heard by us humans.
+These calls are generated at a high frequency; in other words, they produce sounds that generally can't be heard by humans.

-The breeding period of riflemen is between August and February.
+The breeding period for riflemen is between August and February.
 They make spherical nests within existing cavities and build them closed.

-For nesting, a wide range of cavity types are used.
+A wide range of cavity types is used for nesting.
 Pairs may produce up to two broods each year, with additional clutches if any eggs fail.

-The responsibility of building the nest generally falls upon the male.
-On the other hand, incubation, nestling, and caring for the fledglings are done by both sexes.
+The responsibility of building the nest generally falls upon the male, while incubation, nestling care, and caring for the fledglings are done by both sexes.

-A set of two to five eggs take approximately 20 days to incubate.
-Afterward, the chicks depart the nest when they are approximately 24 days old.
+A set of two to five eggs takes approximately 20 days to incubate.
+Afterward, the chicks leave the nest when they are approximately 24 days old.

 Share this article: